csc-training/hip-programming/docs/02-kernels.md

     - function launched to the GPU that is executed by multiple parallel workers

+# AMD GPU terminology (continued)

 - Thread
     - individual lane in a wavefront
 - Wavefront (cf. CUDA warp)
     - collection of threads that execute in lockstep and execute the same instructions
     - each wavefront has 64 threads
-    - number of wavefronts per workgroup is chosen by the programmer (up to 16)
+    - number of wavefronts per workgroup is chosen at kernel launch (up to 16)
 - Workgroup (cf. CUDA thread block)
     - group of wavefronts (threads) that are on the GPU at the same time and